Car Insurance in Dunedin

 Should Dunedin students get car insurance?

-Absolutely.
-With over 20,000 University of Otago students, Dunedin has a large student population with vehicles.
+Dunedin has a significant University of Otago student population.
 Even basic third party insurance is essential.
-Many students opt for third party, fire & theft coverage as an affordable middle-ground, particularly given Dunedin's lower premium environment.
+Many students opt for third party, fire and theft coverage as an affordable middle-ground, particularly given Dunedin's lower premium environment.

 Are there specific Dunedin suburbs with different insurance rates?